 - Press in place.
 Ue a medium hot iron to press in place

 How to apply rhinestones when you have a complicated design with lots of rhinestones ?

 This is where the rhinestone templates I told you earlier, come to be of use.
 The template board will have small holes in them and you will have to brush the rhinestones en-masse on to these holes- just use a brush to fill all the holes.

 Then place a transfer paper on top.
-Use firm pressure to adhere the transfer paper on to the template board.
+Use firm pressure to adhere to the transfer paper on to the template board.
 Once you are sure that the stones are all touching the transfer sheets carefully peel the sheet off.